McCraryCharles/Code-Presenter/README.md

 # CodePresenter
-A simple, educational tool to engage student participation through real-time code sharing and collaboration in lectures.
+A simple, educational tool designed to engage student participation through real-time code collaboration in lectures.

 ## Usage
 CodePresenter is centered around simplicity and ease of use